• Menu

 There’s no village at A Basin, but there is a giant parking lot known as “The Beach”.
 It’s full of folks tailgating with beers and BBQs before, during, and after the ski day.
 It’s easy to find, as it is the main parking lot, all of which are free.
 This relaxed, laid-back vibe hits you as soon as you pull up and contributes to A Basin’s status as the locals’ mountain.

-In addition to the above restaurants, you can grab and go for breakfast and lunch items at The Legends Cafe by the base.
+In addition to the above restaurants, grab and go for breakfast and lunch items are available at The Legends Cafe by the base.
 The highest restaurant on the mountain is Il Rifugio at Snowplume, a Euro-bistro.

 Arapahoe Basin Lodge